Australia

 Share buy-backs

 As an alternative to a share sale, it may be possible for a shareholder to exit their holding by way of a share buy-back.
-Under a share buy-back, the company buys back and immediately cancels the shares.
+Under a share buy-back, the company buys back its own shares from existing shareholders and immediately cancels the shares.
 This means that the number of shares on issue for the company is reduced and the ownership percentage of the continuing shareholders increases accordingly.

 Potential tax savings can be achieved using this method, depending on the tax profile of the exiting shareholders.
 For example: